Dong Zhuo: Early life

+At some point in the 170s, he was employed as a minor official in an unnamed commandery, supervising captured thieves and robbers.
+Due to the many raids by non-Han minorities, the then-Inspector of Liangzhou, Cheng Jiu (成就), promoted Dong to serve under him.
+Under Cheng, Dong led troops to repel these raids and achieved much success.
+As such, the then-Inspector of Bingzhou, Duan Jiong (段颎), recommended Dong to the Three Excellencies of the time; then-Situ Yuan Wei (袁隗) hired Dong to serve under him.

+By the late 170s, Dong Zhuo was Administrator of Hedong Commandery.

-At the outbreak of the Yellow Turban Rebellion in the summer of 184, Dong Zhuo was sent to take over from Lu Zhi in the attack on Zhang Jue in Julu.
-Although his efforts during the rebellion were initially unsuccessful, with the arrival of Huangfu Song, victory was gained in the winter against the peasants.
+At the outbreak of the Yellow Turban Rebellion in the summer of 184, Dong Zhuo was sent to take over command from Lu Zhi in preparation of the offense on Zhang Jue in Julu.
+Although his efforts during the rebellion were initially unsuccessful, with the arrival of Huangfu Song, victory was achieved in the winter against the peasants.

-When the Liang Province Rebellion occurred and the barbarians rebelled with local gentries Han Sui and Bian Zhang, Dong was reinstated and sent to suppress the rebels.
-While suppressing this rebellion, Dong Zhuo had several tactical and strategic disagreements with Huangfu Song; after Huangfu managed to achieve victory despite Dong's disagreements, Dong became resentful and fearful of Huangfu.
+During the Liang Province Rebellion, the barbarians rebelled with local gentries Han Sui and Bian Zhang.
+Dong was reinstated and sent to suppress the rebels.
+While suppressing this rebellion, Dong Zhuo had several tactical and strategic disagreements with Huangfu Song; after Huangfu managed to achieve victory despite Dong's disagreements, Dong became resentful and fearful of him.

-Dong Zhuo was given the title General Who Smashes the Caitiffs in 185, and General of the Vanguard in 188.
+Dong Zhuo was given the title "General Who Smashes the Caitiffs" in 185, and "General of the Vanguard" in 188.
 He was promoted to be the governor of Bing Province, but he refused to take up his new post as he was unwilling to leave his men.

-During the turbulent situation, the power of the Eastern Han dynasty was clearly waning.
+During the turbulent situation, the power of the Eastern Han dynasty was waning.
 Dong Zhuo then settled in Liang Province and built up his power.